Brooklyn Cataract Surgery

 Cataracts most often occur as a natural part of the aging process.
-Around age 40, the proteins inside the lens start to break down and gradually clump together.
 A cataract can take years to develop — most people don’t notice the vision loss until after age 60.
-Additionally, several risk factors may accelerate the process, including a family history of cataracts; diabetes; eye injuries; eye surgery, or general trauma to the eye; overexposure to sunlight; extended use of corticosteroids; smoking; and alcohol abuse.
+Additionally, several risk factors may accelerate the process, including a family history of cataracts; diabetes; eye injuries; eye surgery; or trauma to the eye; overexposure to sunlight; extended use of corticosteroids; smoking; and alcohol abuse.

 What are the symptoms of cataracts?

 Common signs of cataracts generally include:

 - Blurry vision

 - Glare or sensitivity to light